FISCHER PRIZE RULES & PROCEDURES

 2. BIO & PHOTO

-Add a 100-word bio (or less) and a headshot photo (jpg format) to the entry form or to poems submitted by email.
+Include a 100-word bio (or less) and a headshot photo (jpg format) in the entry form.

-You may submit up to 10 poems total, being sure to follow submission rules carefully.
+You may submit up to 10 poems total (each in a separate file), being sure to follow submission rules carefully.